-I’m also all natural and organic when it comes to the cleaners I use, and I’m very into essential oils.
-I understand that other people are just as passionate about health as me, so I decided to investigate about what was in my mattress and share the results with my family and friends.
+I’m also all-natural and organic when it comes to the cleaners I use, and I’m very into essential oils.
+I understand that other people are just as passionate about health as me, so I decided to investigate what was in my mattress and share the results with my family and friends.

 What Was Inside My Memory Foam Mattress Blew My Mind

 I expected there would be materials used to create my mattress that I might not necessarily be familiar with, but I didn’t realize exactly what they were going to be or what that would actually entail (like toxins).
 I didn’t realize the results that sleeping on a mattress with so many by-products could have on my health.

 Memory Foam Mattresses are Made Up of Polyurethane